localz/Spotz-Push-Android-SDK/README.md

     If you're using **Android Studio**, simply 'Open' the project.

-  3. Create a Spotz Push project using the [Spotz Push console](http://spotzpush.localz.com).
+  3. Create a Spotz Push project.

   4. Log into the [Google Developer Console](https://console.developers.google.com/project) and ensure to have a project created.
 Note the 'Project Number' on the overview screen for the project, and ensure to enable 'Cloud Messaging for Android' on the APIs screen.